Canadian Healthcare System Economics: Is Free Healthcare Really Free? [2025 Analysis]

 Break your leg skiing in Whistler and you'll get a $400 ambulance bill.
 "I thought healthcare was free!"
 Healthcare is free.
 Transportation to healthcare costs extra.
 It's like buying a concert ticket but paying separately for parking.

 Americans love to criticize our wait times, usually while clutching medical bills that could finance a small car.
-My response: yes, we have wait times for non-urgent procedures.
+Yes, we have wait times for non-urgent procedures.
 That's called triage, not socialism.

 Someone waits eight months for knee replacement surgery.
 For eight months, they complain about the wait.
 The surgery gets performed by world-class surgeons in a modern facility at zero direct cost.
 Afterward?
 "About time they got around to it."
 Some people are professionally ungrateful.

 But emergency care?
 Immediate.
 Life-threatening conditions?
 Fast-tracked.
-The surgeon who saved my uncle's life during his heart attack didn't check his credit score first.
+The system prioritizes based on medical need, not credit scores.
 Try getting that kind of priority in a system where ability to pay determines treatment speed.

 Healthcare represents about 40% of provincial budgets, which means every time you complain about road conditions or school funding, you're indirectly complaining about healthcare costs.
 We can't simultaneously demand unlimited healthcare access and lower taxes while expecting perfect roads and smaller class sizes.

-My property taxes help fund local hospitals.
-My income taxes support provincial health spending.
-My GST contributes to federal health transfers.
-I'm paying for healthcare through at least four different tax mechanisms, but sure, it's "free."
+Property taxes help fund local hospitals.
+Income taxes support provincial health spending.
+GST contributes to federal health transfers.
+You're paying for healthcare through at least four different tax mechanisms, but sure, it's "free."

 Canadian healthcare isn't free.
 It's prepaid through taxes.
 It's not perfect.
 No system is.
 It's not even fully universal.
 Significant gaps exist.